 Magazin Kashtan was where one of my shortest and most intense cycle touring encounters has happened.
 I walked in just to get some bread, but as it’s nearly always the case, that’s never the whole story.
 They seemed especially glad to see, maybe because i came from so far (Brazil).
 I believe that can be seen in their smiles on the photo.

 This will likely not quite apply to the vast majority of my readers — but on the off chance that you’re doing the Izmail–Odessa ride, please swing by Magazin Kashtan on your way through Kilija — do you food shopping there, and tell the ladies that Mika, cycle touring guy from Brazil, says ‘hi’ 😉

-I am hard at work on a budget long-term traveling tutorial consolidating what i’ve learned over the past couple of years from my personal experience on the road and interacting with other travelers.
-Sign up for my mailing list and be among the first to get it (for free) when it’s released!
+I am hard at work on a budget long-term traveling tutorial consolidating all i’ve learned over my past two years on the road — sign up for the Not Mad Yet mailing list, and be among the first to hear about it when it’s out!

-Being on the mailing list also gives you early access to my Grams of Inspiration, a weekly series of one-minute reads that will be delivered straight to your inbox every Tuesday, two days before they’re published on the blog 🙂
+You will also get this weekly Trelograms series of inspiring one-minute reads delivered straight to your inbox two days before they’re published here on the blog 🙂